aws/aws-sam-cli/designs/sam-config.md

 ------------

 * Not focusing on a global configuration.
 SAM CLI already has a notion of a global config at `~/.aws-sam/metadata.json`

+> This is confusing/conflicting with a few paragraphs above is written, "This way, configuration that might be global can be placed...".
+While technically such could be possible, I recommend not writing of a technically possible scenario that conflicts with what is stated as out-of-scope.

 User Experience Walkthrough
 ---------------------------